The Forest Park Forever Artist in Residence Program

 What happens when you combine two outstanding members of the world-class St. Louis Symphony with two of the city’s finest jazz musicians?
 You get The 442s, a genre-defying acoustic quartet named for the modern standard tuning of 442 Hz!
 Brought together by the innovative and inspired compositions of Adam Maness, who plays piano, guitar, accordion, melodica and glockenspiel in the group, The 442s features Shawn Weil on violin, Bjorn Ranheim on cello and Sydney Rodway on bass.
 For the Forest Park Forever residency, they will be joined by percussionist and frequent collaborator Montez Coleman.
 This unique collaboration, formed in the Spring of 2012, combines outstanding musicianship, group singing and inventive improvisation, all while breaking down barriers between jazz, classical, folk and pop music.
 The 442s were born of a common musical inquisitiveness and a search for new and exciting musical possibilities and collaborations.
 This search has taken them to venues and concert series throughout the Midwest, including Powell Symphony Hall and Jazz at the Bistro.
 The 442s self-titled debut album was released in 2014 and has been featured on hundreds of radio stations across the country.
 Their next album, Relay, was recorded at Powell Symphony Hall and Shock City Studios and will be released in June 2016.

-Madeline Marak is a 2016 Master of Fine Arts candidate in the Sam Fox School of Design and Visual Arts at Washington University in St. Louis.
+Madeline Marak completed a Master of Fine Arts degree from the Sam Fox School of Design and Visual Arts at Washington University in St. Louis in 2016.
 She received her Bachelor of Fine Arts from Tulane University in New Orleans, Louisiana in 2013.
 Her hometown of Shreveport, Louisiana, is the birthplace of her creative pursuits.
 Marak’s practice is an investigation of the experience of overlooked spaces where the built environment and natural environment are interwoven.
 Her work in the studio consists of arrangements of photographs and paintings.
 Her public sculpture work are structures that frame the space they are within, bringing attention to unnoticed outdoor spaces.
 The Forest Park Forever Artist in Residence Program will be Marak’s third public art project in St. Louis.

 Our resident artists were selected by an esteemed volunteer jury of local arts and community leaders.
 We are grateful for the time and expertise of the following individuals.